rui314/mold/README.md

 - Defining a completely new file format and use it

-  Sometimes, the ELF file format itself seems to be a limiting factor of improving linker's performance.
+  Idea: Sometimes, the ELF file format itself seems to be a limiting factor of improving linker's performance.
 We might be able to make a far better one if we create a new file format.

-  I rejected the idea because it apparently has the practical issue (backward compatibility issue) and also doesn't seem to improve performance of linkers that much.
-As clearly demonstrated by mold, it seems that we can create a fast linker for ELF.
+  Reason for rejection: I rejected the idea because it apparently has a practical issue (backward compatibility issue) and also doesn't seem to improve performance of linkers that much.
+As clearly demonstrated by mold, we can create a fast linker for ELF.
 I believe ELF isn't that bad, after all.
 The semantics of the existing Unix linkers, such as the name resolution algorithm or the linker script, have slowed the linkers down, but that's not a problem of the file format itself.

+- Watching object files using inotify(2)

+  Idea: When mold is running as a daemon for preloading, use inotify(2) to watch file system updates using so that it can reload files as soon as they are updated.

+  Reason for rejection: Just like the maximum number of files you can simultaneously open, the maximum number of files you can watch using inotify(2) isn't that large.
+Maybe just a single instance of mold would work fine with inotify(2), but it may fail if you run multiple of it.

+  Other reason for not doing it is because mold is quite fast without it anyway.
+Invoking stat(2) on each file for file update check takes less than 100 milliseconds for Chrome, and if most of the input files are not updated, parsing updated files takes almost no time.